pmuens/awesome-serverless/README.md

 - [Serverless Nomad](https://www.serverlessnomad.com) - Blog about serverless technologies.
 - [The Serverless Way](https://theserverlessway.com) - Guides an toolings to go "the serverless way".
 - [OpenEvents](https://openevents.io) - A specification for describing event data in a common way.
+- [Learn serverless](https://serverless.com/learn/) - Guides why and how to learn serverless.

 ## Blogs